Fall 2019 Courses

 “The power to control our species’ genetic future is awesome and terrifying.
 Deciding how to handle it may be the biggest challenge we have ever faced.”
 This course explores the field of genetic engineering, the broad discourse surrounding it, and the aforementioned challenge quoted from Jennifer Doudna, a pioneering biochemist.
 The course is divided into three sections: 1) an introduction to the science and history of genetic editing, 2) an examination of the conflicting and converging perspectives on this biotechnology among the various stakeholders, such as biochemists, policy-makers, faith leaders, citizen-scientists, and patients, and 3) an exploration of the future of human evolution.
 We will also discuss the importance of science communication, both among scientists and with the general public.
 This seminar emphasizes critical reading of scholarly literature, analysis of popular media, cross-disciplinary discussion, and research-based writing.

-Writing with and about Social Media
+Writing Social Media

 FWIS 176, Baird Campbell, MWF 10:00-10:50